Samuel Tak Lee: Career

 After finishing his studies, Lee returned to Hong Kong to join Prudential Enterprise, the real estate company founded by his father and uncle in 1958.
 He took control of the entire business from his brother Lee Tak-Yan in 1985.
 Prudential Enterprises owns the Prudential Hotel in Hong Kong and has significant holdings in Hong Kong, Japan, Switzerland and Singapore.
 In the UK, he purchased the 14 acre Langham Estate in London's Fitzrovia district in 1994.
 A real estate portfolio Lee indirectly established in Tokyo in 1999 was eventually sold in 2017 for approximately $1.2 billion.

-By 2019 Lee had become the largest shareholder in Shaftesbury plc a large London real estate investment trust with a 26.3 per cent stake.
+By 2019, Lee had become the largest shareholder in Shaftesbury PLC, a large London real estate investment trust, with a 26.3% stake.
 There was persistent media speculation that Lee would eventually bid for control of Shaftesbury.
-The Times also reported that Lee was suing Shaftesbury for £10.4 million in alleged losses over a share placing.
+The Times also reported that Lee sued Shaftesbury for £10.4 million in alleged losses over a share placing.
 His interest in Shaftesbury was subsequently sold at a discount to Capco for $544 million in June 2020.

-Lee has been noted for his vigorous defence of his estate’s legal rights and business interests.
+Lee has been noted for his vigorous defence of his estate's legal rights and business interests.
 According to Forbes, he had a net worth of $3.6 billion, as of January 2021.

 Philanthropy

-In 2007, Lee donated HK$9 million to Hong Kong's Diocesan Boys' School, of which he was a student between 1951 and 1958.
+In 2007, Lee donated US$9 million to Hong Kong's Diocesan Boys' School, of which he was a student between 1951 and 1958.
 The donation was made to fund residential student growth with a new dormitory block for the school.
 One of Lee's sons was studying at the school at that time.

-Lee donated $118 million in 2015 to the Massachusetts Institute of Technology, to be used to establish a real estate entrepreneurship lab focused on China.
+Lee donated US$118 million in 2015 to the Massachusetts Institute of Technology, to be used to establish a real estate entrepreneurship lab focused on China.
 The lab has been researching the impact of poor urban air quality on residents' health, social lives and behaviour.